RealDoigt/simple-stupid-object-notation/readme.md

 ```
 It is important to remember that those are line numbers!
 The reason those line numbers are appended is for easier debugging if you get unexpected values.

-It is not possible to have nested objects as I feel that as soon as you need that, you need something more powerful like one of the other notations mentionned earlier.
-However, if there is demand for it, I'll try to see what I can do to add nested objects to sson.

 #### Conclusion ####
 That's it!
 Thank you for reading.
 If you have comments or questions, open an issue.
 If you spotted a bug, want to offer an implementation in your favourite language or just want to improve this implementation, don't hesitate to make a pull request or place an issue.